mcrovero/flutter_sqflite_manager/README.md

 Browse the database's tables, see the rows inside them, empty tables and delete the entire database.
 Review your tables' columns and the corresponding column type.
+> This is still an early preview, some behaviors can change or being removed.
+Every feedback, bug report or feature request is welcome, please send it at the <a href="https://github.com/mcrovero/flutter_sqflite_manager/issues">issue tracker</a>
 <table>
   <tr>
     <td><img src="https://github.com/mcrovero/flutter_sqflite_manager/raw/master/assets/screen1.png" width="250"></td>